AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/administer-best-practices.md

 ## Sites {#sites}

-O gerenciamento e a criação do conteúdo do seu site incluem algumas práticas recomendadas descritas a seguir:
+O gerenciamento e a criação do conteúdo do seu site têm algumas práticas recomendadas descritas a seguir:

 <table>
  <tbody>